 How to prepare an all-natural steam facial

 You can steam your face by boiling water and covering your face with a towel as if creating a tent.
-If you want to have better results, there are several things you can add to the water.
-An easy version of the facial steam is by adding fresh or dried herbs to the boiling water, once you remove it from the heat.
-Choose herbs according to your skin type and desired purpose.
+But if you want to have better results, there are several things you can add to your water.
+An easy version of a steam facial is by adding fresh or dried herbs to the boiling water, once you remove it from the heat.
+Chose herbs according to your skin type.

 For a soothing treatment, you could add some dried lavender, dried rose petals, dried chamomile, and dried calendula.
 For a hydrating version, add dried chamomile, dried rose petals, and lemon peel.
 If you have sensitive skin, you can add dried willow bark, dried calendula, and dried peppermint.
 For oily skin, try adding dried rosemary, dried sage, and peppermint.